pqml/kool-shell/README.md

 * _arguments_: arguments of the function, in an array (ex: `['i', '-S', 'xtend']`)
 * _options_: `child_process.spawn()` options (ex: `{cwd: './coolproject/'}`)

-<sup>→  Return a promise that will be resolved or rejected depending on the output of the command.</sup>
+_→  Return a promise that will be resolved or rejected depending on the output of the command._

 <br>